-If you’re not quite ready to give up your first place (who really is?), it is possible to successfully buy a second home and rent out your first.
-Not to mention, it’s a great opportunity to start building your real estate portfolio and potentially make some extra cash.
-But if your head is already swirling trying to figure out how to buy a second home and rent the first, don’t worry.
-It’s completely doable if you’re working with the right real estate experts, according to April Gongora Brown, a New Orleans-based agent who has sold 73% more properties than the average agent in her area.
+This can be a great opportunity to start building a real estate portfolio and potentially make some extra cash.
+Of course, it means you can’t count on using your equity in your current home to help purchase your second.
+However, this is completely doable if you’re working with the right real estate experts, according to April Gongora Brown, a New Orleans-based agent who has sold 73% more properties than the average agent in her area.

 “Get with an experienced agent that can walk you through the process because it is overwhelming whether you’re just buying or you’re selling at the same time as buying,” she says.

 Let’s walk through the steps it takes to plan out renting your current home and finding a new place to live simultaneously.

 First, you want to determine if your home is quote-unquote “rentable.”
 For example, a one-bed-one-bath might be harder to rent out compared to a two-bed-three-bath or three-bed-three-bath, but you should work with your agent to see what’s in demand in your area.
 Once you get into four-bedroom territory, renting it out could also get increasingly harder.

 You’ll also need to determine how much you can realistically charge in rent while still being able to pay your current mortgage — especially if you plan on taking out an additional mortgage on your new place.
 If you can’t pay for your new home upfront in cash, the idea of carrying two mortgages can be scary, so you need to make sure you can swing this plan financially — especially if you can’t find a tenant right away.

 But according to Brown, it is possible to pay your mortgage with rent as long as you have good tenants and a good interest rate on your existing mortgage.